Director: Marina Cella, MD

 Service available to: All entities, including for-profit organizations.

 Please note that each user needs to have an individual account.
-First time users: please follow this link to register.
+First time users: please register here.
 When you log in fill in all required information and request access to instruments.
 Please allow one business day for the activation of your account.
-Contact the FACS Staff if you have any questions or problems with the new account (email@example.com)
+Contact the FACS Staff if you have any questions or problems with the new account at firstname.lastname@example.org

 Services and pricing

-Requests for cell sorting can be made using the on-line schedule or by contacting the FACS Staff by email (firstname.lastname@example.org).
-The on-line schedule is accessible only to Washington University researchers and requires a username and password.
+Requests for cell sorting can be made using the online schedule or by contacting the FACS Staff by email at email@example.com.
+The online schedule is accessible only to Washington University researchers and requires a username and password.

 If the setup notes for your sorting do not indicate special requirements, the AriaII-1 will be set up with a default 85um nozzle @ 45psi.
 If your sort requires a special setup (i.e. changes in nozzle size, changes in pressure, single cell sorting into 96- or 384- well plates), please include this information in the notes section of the sorting request form and add 30 minutes to your requested sorting time to allow changes from the default setup (NOTE: you will be charged for this special setup time).

 Trained operators will be able to reserve time directly on the AriaII-2 schedule.
-Training consists of 2 sessions in which modalities of sorting and instrument set ups are illustrated (see instructions and training section).
-People are encouraged to attend the 2 training sessions in a short time frame between each other.
-They are also encouraged to initially sort during working hours when FACS Staff are present until they have acquired experience with troubleshooting and problems that may arise during sorting.
+Training consists of two sessions in which modalities of sorting and instrument set ups are illustrated (see instructions and training section).
+People are encouraged to attend the two training sessions in a short time frame between each other.
+They are also encouraged to initially sort during working hours when FACS staff are present until they have acquired experience with troubleshooting and problems that may arise during sorting.

 The AriaII-3 is a BSL2+ level sorter, as it is contained in a Bioprotector cabinet, which maximizes aerosol containment.
 Use of the BSL2+ sorter is encouraged for clinical samples when testing is uncertain and for cells infected with BSL2+ level pathogens.
-For sorting on Aria II-3 please contact the FACS Staff (email@example.com).
+For sorting on Aria II-3 please contact the FACS staff at firstname.lastname@example.org.

 Nozzles available to each sorter: